bitst0rm-pub/Formatter/README.md

 - Shared config files available for each 3rd-party plugin
 - Displays real-time word and character counts
 - Automatically remembers and restores text position
-- As a platform going beyond beautification and minification, eg. Text to QR code, ASCII art, ULM conversion etc. _see_ [Development](#development) to integrate your own modules with ease.
+- As a platform going beyond beautification and minification, eg. Text to QR code, ASCII art conversion etc. _see_ [Development](#development) to integrate your own modules with ease.
 - Open source and works offline